leventkaragol/libcpp-http-client/README.md

 ## How to add it to my project?

 This is a header only library.
-So actually, all you need is to add the libcpp-http-client.hpp file to your project and start using it with #include.
+So actually, all you need is to add the libcpp-http-client.hpp file in src folder to your project and start using it with #include.

 But this library is a kind of Curl wrapper that uses Curl under the hood.
 So, you need to add Curl to your project before to use it.

-You can find usage examples in the examples folder.
-You can also find a sample CMakeLists.txt file content below.
+You can find usage examples in the examples folder, also find a sample CMakeLists.txt file content below.

 ```cmake
 cmake_minimum_required(VERSION 3.14)